Acetaminophen/ diphenhydramine/ phenylephrine liquid

 - Acetaminophen/diphenhydramine/phenylephrine liquid may cause dizziness, drowsiness, or blurred vision.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use acetaminophen/diphenhydramine/phenylephrine liquid with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

-- Check with your doctor before you drink alcohol or use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using acetaminophen/diphenhydramine/phenylephrine liquid; it may add to their effects.
+- Check with your doctor before you use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using acetaminophen/diphenhydramine/phenylephrine liquid; it may add to their effects.
 Ask your pharmacist if you have questions about which medicines may cause drowsiness.

 - Do not take diet or appetite control medicines while you are taking acetaminophen/diphenhydramine/phenylephrine liquid without checking with you doctor.